hramdin28/Cypress_examples/README.md

 - The above file contains functions that can connect to postgres database.
 - Read an SQL file
 - Launch the sql queries in the SQL file.

+The action is registered in the file `cypress.config.ts`